 It might be pointed out that there are many load-bearing joints in the bottom half of the painting that these lines do not pass through.
 What of them?
 Well, if you look at the landscape painting in the upper-right corner you might spot that the lines of the clouds and hills, roughly follow lines converging to the top-right corner at some familiar angles… What if we were to repeat the process of finding the root rectangles, only using the top-right corner as the focal point of the quadrant arc?
 With the addition of a horizontal line where the arc meets the vertical of the smaller square we derived earlier we get this:

-The top line goes through Jesus’ armpits, the hand of Mary Magdelene that supports Jesus’, the waist of the right-hand bearer, the base of the hands clasped around the Madonna’s waist and the waist of the right-most woman.
+The top line goes through Jesus’ armpits, the hand of Mary Magdelene that supports Jesus’, the waists of his bearers, the base of the hands clasped around the Madonna’s waist and the waist of the right-most woman.

 The second line goes through the knee of St. John (the red leg), Jesus’ right elbow, the hand of the left-hand bearer, the line of Jesus’ lap, the fingers of the right-hand bearer and the shoulder of the seated woman.